haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Longbow.
 Ranged Weapon Attack: +7 to hit, range 150/600 ft., one target.
 Hit: 7 (1d8 + 3) piercing damage plus 13 (3d8) poison damage, and the target must succeed on a DC 14 Constitution saving throw or be poisoned.
 The poison lasts until it is removed by the lesser restoration spell or similar magic.
 Reactions
 Parry.
 The erinyes adds 4 to its AC against one melee attack that would hit it.
 To do so, the erinyes must see the attacker and be wielding a melee weapon.
-   Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 276

 Ice Devil
 Large fiend (devil), lawful evil